G-U-N/Rectified-Diffusion/readme.md

 ### Introduction

-**Rectified Diffusion identifies the straighness is not the essential training target and extends the scope rectified flow.**
+**TLDR: Rectified Diffusion identifies the straighness is not the essential training target and extends the scope of rectified flow.**

 <img src="./assets/rectified-diffusion.png" alt="fm-curve" style="zoom:30%;" />